 The third category of couples – apart, but working on it – are trying to find a way forward with the commitment they have for each other, alongside a need to make sense of the differing pressures they’re under and decisions each one has to make.

-Younger couples are more likely to be familiar with managing long distance relationships.
+Younger couples are more likely to be familiar with managing long distance relationships, even as first-time expats.
 Their first experience of intimate relationships, either at university or in their early careers, is often a choice between trying to keep together with geographical distance between them, and letting go of the relationship.

 Difficult choices – but how much more tricky when the commitment has been made and others may be involved.
 Career paths that separate families, albeit temporarily, can be complicated.
 Negotiating the ground rules for families that are not in the same home and may not be in the same country can be fraught.
 In an age of fantastic networking opportunities, we can text, email, Facebook, tweet and Skype – all means of bringing us closer together.
 But time zones and work pressures can impinge on family life and finding time to spend together is really vital – and, after all, a cuddle is always a lot better than a Facebook post.
 Couples and families that are in for the long haul need to make plans together and be realistic and optimistic about how and what is possible.

 Some relationships thrive when there is a bit of distance between the couple, but this can only happen if mutually agreed; if one partner feels ambivalent or put upon by the decision, then things can quickly turn sour.
 The quality of time spent together needs to be the focus, rather than the quantity.
 Communication is the key to managing a way through the challenges, and communication is as much about listening as it is about speaking if absence is to make the heart grow fonder, rather than leading to a case of out of sight, out of mind.